Resources

 Read time: 3 minutes

-Why supply chain resilience is now a strategic priority
+Why Supply Chain resilience is now a strategic priority

 Over the past years, supply chains have been tested like never before.
 Demand volatility, geopolitical tensions, raw material shortages, supplier failures, and transportation disruptions have exposed the fragility of traditional supply chain models.
 For many organizations, these shocks resulted in stockouts, excess inventory, lost sales, and declining service levels.